 5. Improper Arrangement of The Laminate Planks

-Many people don’t know this but installing laminate planks is like solving a puzzle.
-Just like not all pieces of the puzzle will fit together, not all the planks of your laminate floor will fit together too.
+Installing laminate planks is like solving a puzzle.
+Just like not all pieces of the puzzle will fit together, not all planks of laminate floors will fit together too.

-Laminate planks are designed with a snap and lock mechanism.
-When you fix the planks correctly, you’ll hear a click or snap that tells you that the planks have been locked in place.
+Laminate planks are designed with a click and lock mechanism.
+If you apply the planks correctly, you will hear a “click” or “snap”; if you don’t, you won’t hear a sound.

 How To Fix Separate Laminate Flooring?